purplebase/purplestack/CONTEXT.md

 ## Nostr Protocol Integration

 This project uses the `models` and `purplebase` packages which are the ONLY way to interact with the nostr network.

+**Always prioritize using models over the underlying `model.event` property.** Models provide rich methods, relationships, and domain-specific functionality.
+Only access the raw `event` property when model methods are insufficient or missing - for example, accessing custom tags not yet supported by the model interface.

 ### Nostr Implementation Guidelines